RESIP.NET

 • Routes through a gateway server, assigning different backend IPs per request

-• Typically supports only HTTP/HTTPS and SOCKS5
+• Typically supports only standard protocols

 • Some services support "sticky sessions" (maintaining the same IP for a limited time)